 The treaty with China will also be important given the mutual closeness between the countries.
 A total of 140,931 Japanese are living in China and a total of 674,879 Chinese are living in Japan (2011).
 China started a new social insurance scheme in July 2011 and start to enroll foreign workers on 15th October 2011.
 In case of Shanghai with the largest Japanese population (approximately 70,000), the premium rate of pension is 22% for employer and 8% for employee, the rate of health insurance 12% for employer and 2% for employee.
 The overall rate is higher than Japan possibly because Chinese insurance is not subsidized by government.
-The first discussion was held in May 2011 and the 3rd negotiation was held in March 2012.
-However, due to conflicts over the Senkaku islands, the negotiation is not advancing.
+After lengthy negotiation, Japan and China reached an agreement on totalization of pension on 8th May 2018 (Japan-China treaty does not include health insurance).

-Chapter 10.
+Chapter 11.
 Long-Term Care